mdn/content/files/en-us/web/css/css_containment/container_size_and_style_queries/index.md

 There are two types of container queries: _container size queries_ and _container style queries_.

-**Container size queries** enable applying styles based on the current [size](/en-US/docs/Web/CSS/@container#descriptors) of the element's container, including the orientation and aspect ratio, on elements that have been declared to be a container.
+**Container size queries** enable applying styles to elements based on the current [size](/en-US/docs/Web/CSS/@container#descriptors) of a containing element, including the orientation and aspect ratio.
+The containing elements need to be explicitly declared as _size query containers_.

-**Container style queries** enable applying styles based on the container's style features.
-All non-empty elements can be a style query container.
+**Container style queries** enable applying styles to elements based on a containing element's style features.
+Any non-empty element can be a style query container.
 Currently, the only style feature supported by style queries is CSS [custom properties](/en-US/docs/Web/CSS/Using_CSS_custom_properties).
-The query returns true or false depending on the computed value of the element's custom property.
-When container style queries are fully supported, they will enable you to apply styles to any element's descendants based on any style feature and computed value, such as if the container is `display: inline flex` or has a non-transparent background color.
-In the future, container style queries are expected to support querying any CSS property or declaration.
+In this case, the query returns true or false depending on the computed value of the element's custom property.
+When container style queries are fully supported, they will enable you to apply styles to any element's descendants based on any property, declaration, or computed value — for example if the container is `display: inline flex` or has a non-transparent background color.

 In this guide, we learn the basics of container queries by looking at: